-On February 3, 1941, John was called to federal service and assigned to the 192nd Tank Battalion at Fort Knox, Kentucky.
+On February 3, 1941, John was called to federal service and assigned to the 192nd Tank Battalion.
 On July 2, 1941, he was promoted to captain and made the commanding officer of Headquarters Company.
 Later, he was given the duty of intelligence officer, or S-2, for the battalion.

 The next morning another squadron was sent to the area and found the buoys had been picked up by a fishing boat that was seen making its way to shore.
 Since communication between the Air Corps and Navy was poor, there was no ship was in the area